0cjs/sedoc/ee/logic.md

   lots of information on glue logic families and how to choose them.
 - TI document on CMOS/HC/HCT/TTL and noise level ranges in TTL:
   [SN54/74HCT CMOS Logic Family Applications and Restrictions][ti-hct].
+- LS reduced power consumption by reducing output drive and increasing input impedence; replacing original with LS can thus cause problems in heavily loaded signals such as clocks.
+Replacing original with HCT, which has more output drive (especially upward) may work.
 - LS loads signal lines a lot more than HC; outputs can't pull high enough into some CMOS loads for them to consistently recognize HIGH
 - HC is fast enough for 4 MHz; AC required for faster.